cerovcecblaze/bankersAndThieves/README.md

 # bankersAndThieves

 Packages Used:
-Photon Pun 2 for multiplayer
+Photon Pun 2 for multiplayer,
-Joystick pack for joystick
+Joystick pack for joystick, all assets are drawn by me using google drawings

 Build: https://banker-and-thieves-build.vercel.app/
 To Run Game, Select Lobby Scene and run or open the index.html file in a supported web browser (located in web folder)